Trauma Recovery

 When you experience a stressful or life-threatening incident, your body knows how to protect you.
 It moves quickly into instinctive responses.
 It can crouch; it can tense; it can “separate” you from your “self”; it can move you into swift action.
 These are normal reactions, adaptive within the context of the incident.

-With trauma, however, something in the body or mind might react as if the danger is ever-present.
-We can get locked in perpetual response.
-If we haven’t had the chance to process the experience, we can get stuck in a reactive coping.
-We can perceive danger too frequently, have difficulty discerning safety, feel wired and adrenalized, or too-frequently ruminate or re-experience the difficult sensations or memories.
+With trauma, however, an adaptive response might get stuck in perpetual reactivity.
+Something in the body or mind might react as if the danger were ever-present.
+You might perceive danger too frequently, have difficulty discerning safety, feel wired and adrenalized, or too-frequently ruminate or re-experience the difficult sensations or memories.

 How my training can help